dahliaspinoff/sichelia/survey_material/survey_results_aggregated_en.md

-# Survey results (aggregated) translated from Italian
+# Survey results
 A total of 100 users participated in the survey.
-Responses to open-ended questions have been aggregated for clarity.
+Responses to open-ended questions have been aggregated and translated from Italian for clarity.

 ## Section 1 – Demographics